jethornton/flexgui/docs/source/description.rst

 * All Flex GUI configuration is done in the .ini file
 * Flex GUI remembers the size and position of your GUI

+For more information on Dynamic Properties see :doc:`property`

 Features
 --------